 Flight attendant training

 If you have got through the interview stages its time for the training.
 Make sure to focus on the study and not become distracted by outside influences.
 The training is intense and can last anywhere between four and twelve weeks.
 There will be written and oral exams on areas such as security, emergency measures, first aid etc. Moreover, you will have to learn CPR and partake in land and water evacuation guidelines.
+Companies such as Academy of Aviation offer great courses which include a Cabin Crew Induction Course.

 When exams are passed its time to get some work experience under the belt.
 Once you prove yourself you are then a fully qualified flight attendant ready to travel and explore the world.